fmerian/awesome-product-hunt/product-hunt-launch-kit.md

 > **Optimized size: 1200x630px.** JPG.
 PNG.
 GIF.
 Max size: 10MB.
 Product Hunt recommends at least 3 or more images. <br />
 > Show the product.
 Avoid stock images and marketing fluff.
 You can add social proof and a call-to-action to inspire action. <br />
-> The first image is used as the social preview when your link is shared online.
+> The first image is used as the social preview when you share the link online.

 ## Video / Loom